The Miranda Case and the Right to Counsel

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-This Supreme Court decision changed the way police departments all over the country behave.
+This Supreme Court decision in Miranda v.
+Arizona changed the way police departments across the country behave.
 From New York to Los Angeles, police officers suddenly had to change the procedure by which they interrogate suspects in custody.
+This landmark ruling continues to protect the rights of criminal suspects today.

 In 1966, in Miranda v.
 Arizona, the United States Supreme Court issued a ruling that ushered in a period of safeguards and court-imposed restraints on law enforcement's ability to interrogate criminal suspects it takes into custody.